-New drivers need a few tips for sharing the road with big trucks.
+New drivers need a few tips for sharing the road with big trucks?
 A lot of people have a misunderstanding about the capabilities of the driver and/or the truck.

 Drivers ed should include a chapter about how to safely share the road with big trucks.
 Most people wrongly assume that accidents involving big trucks are caused by the truck driver, the reality is that this is not true.
+Most accidents are caused by the driver of the other vehicle.

 I will give you some information that I hope will help you to avoid being someone to cause one of those accidents.
+Often those accidents are causes due to lack of insight and poor judgement.
+So this info could help you make better decisions in your driving style.

 I am happy you have decided to take a look at these tips and advice.
 It is especially important because in accidents that involve commercial vehicles it is usually the driver of the non commercial vehicle that is at fault.